-It is common for auction committees to envision a grand unveiling of the web/online catalog as though it will be a much anticipated opening night of a Broadway production.
+Auction committees often envision a grand unveiling of the web/online catalog, something like a much-anticipated opening night of a Broadway production.

 Advantages of NOT restricting access to your web/online catalog: